 2. Constructing historical arguments, taking historical perspectives, and interpreting historical problems through different types of writing assignments of varying lengths (writing history).

 3. Participating in active and informed historical debate independently and cooperatively through classroom discussion and presentation (discussing history).

 4. Independently and cooperatively investigating the ways that history is created, preserved and disseminated through public memory and commemoration, oral history, community engagement, and other forms of popular visual and written expressions about the past (applying history)

 Assessment will be in accordance with the Douglas College Evaluation Policy.
 Students may conduct research with human participants as part of their coursework in this class.
 Instructors for the course are responsible for ensuring that student research projects comply with College policies on ethical conduct for research involving humans.

 Students will have opportunities to build and refine their research capacity and historical thinking skills through assessments appropriate to the level of the course.
 There will be at least three separate assessments, which may include a combination of midterm and final exams; research essays; primary document analysis assignments and essays; quizzes; map tests; in-class and online written assignments; seminar presentations; student assignment portfolios; group projects; creative projects; class participation.

 The value of each assessment and evaluation, expressed as a percentage of the final grade, will be listed in the course outline distributed to students at the beginning of the term.
 Specific evaluation criteria will vary according to the instructor’s assessment of appropriate evaluation methods.

 An example of one evaluation scheme:

-Textbooks and Course Readers will be chosen from the following list, to be updated periodically.
+Textbooks and Course Readers may be chosen from the following list, to be updated periodically.

 An instructor’s custom Course Reader may be required.
-Additional online resources may also be assigned, and links to specific resources may be provided in the course outline.
+Additional online resources may also be assigned.
+Additional reading lists and links to specific resources may be provided online or in the instructor’s course outline.